redis-developer/redis-movies-searcher/README.md

 }
 ```

 With this implementation, you are going to be able to search for movies by their title or by their actors.
 The search will return a list of movies that match the search criteria.
 The search is done using the `EntityStream` class, which is part of the Redis OM for Java library.
 This class allows you to perform searches on Redis data using a fluent API.
 Your instructor will explain more details about this powerful API.
-Execute the application and try to search for movies.
+Go ahead and execute the application.
+You can search for movies by their title or by their actors.
+For example, you can search for movies with the title `Matrix` or with the actor `Keanu Reeves`.
+You should see the results being displayed on the screen.

 ### Task 2: Implementing the Vector Similarity Search